-How to connect incompatible Bluetooth headphones or gaming headset to PS5
+How to connect unsupported Bluetooth headphones to PS5 using Bluetooth adapter

-If you’ve got some Bluetooth headphones which don’t seem to be natively compatible, don’t worry – it is still possible to connect them, with a bit of trickery at your end.
+If you’ve got some Bluetooth headphones that don’t seem to be natively compatible, don’t worry – it is still possible to connect them with a bit of trickery at your end.